yagossc/short-url/README.md

 ## Code structure
 ### Summary
-Here's a quick summary of the code's packages and their responsibilities:
+Here's a quick summary of the code's relevant packages and their responsibilities:
 - **package api:**            the server/routes actions and routines.
 - **package app:**            the application data structures.
 - **package history:**        utility service for checking dates.